The term GIS stands for geographic information system. Realistically, that doesn't tell you much.

 Users are a critical and often overlooked component of GIS.

-Legacy GIS was built, and continues to be updated, as a product can only by someone with years of training and experience.
+Legacy GIS was built, and continues to be updated, as a product that can only be used by someone with years of training and experience.
 Organizations that use GIS frequently, generally hire an in-house GIS specialist.

-On the other hands, most modern programs were built to be more accessible: opening up the power of data to everyone on a team.
+On the other hand, most modern GIS platforms were built to be accessible: opening up the power of data to everyone.